Hampshire Hackers Golf Society

-We have therefore still standby the previous decision to postpone all events for 2020 and start again properly in 2021, with the same captaincy team.
+We therefore, still standby the previous decision to postpone all events for 2020 and start again properly in 2021, with the same captaincy team.
 We will be updating the event calendar as soon as we have everything confirmed.

 Members will be kept updated via email.